 Not Having a Goal in Mind

 Whenever you decide to attend a trade show, the first you need to do is ensure you have a clear goal in mind.
-It may seem like your trade show goal will be inconsequential to the design of your trade show rental booth in Orlando, but this couldn’t be further from the truth.
+It may seem like your trade show goal will be inconsequential to the design of your Orlando trade show displays, but this couldn’t be further from the truth.
 The goal you outline for the event will dictate everything from the layout of your trade show booth to the graphics that will be displayed and the way your products are placed during the show.

 If you don’t have a clear goal in mind, it will be reflected in messy booth design.
 A good way to understand what your goal should be is by taking a look and your overall brand marketing strategy.
 If there’s an event that lines up with the launch of a new product or service, your goal for the show is easy to understand.
 In other cases, your goal may be to promote your brand in a crowded market or generate as many leads as possible.
 Once you have a goal, you’ll be able to get the rest of your trade show marketing plan in order.

 Having a Complicated Message

 What is your brand all about?
 Find a way to summarize your brand’s message so that it can be converted into easy-to-read graphics that will make up your trade show display.
 A lot of brands make the mistake of having a super complicated message.
 They want people to know that they offer a wide range of products but also that their packaging is eco-friendly and that they achieved their goals for the previous quarter.